 Thompson often cited the tough-love parenting of his mother and father, Anna Thompson and John Robert Thompson, Sr., for the Hoya’s player-focused, academic-and-physical conditioning.
-His mother, a $5-per-day domestic who became a nurse, and his father, a tile-and-marble setter who never learned to read and write, worked long hours, instilling hard-work ethics and Catholic values into their son.
-These values he in turn instilled in his student-athlete players, reminding them that academic preparation for life-after-basketball was as important as winning.
+His mother, a $5-per-day domestic who became a nurse, and his father, a tile-and-marble setter who never learned to read and write, worked long hours, instilling a hard-work ethic and Catholic values into their son.
+In turn, he instilled these values into his student-athlete players, reminding them that academic preparation for life-after-basketball was as important as winning.

-Standing 6-foot-6 at age 13, Thompson sharpened his playing skills during after-school competition on Washington’s Anacostia-area playgrounds and the Police Boy’s Cub #2, which spawned several NBA stars.
-As star-center for Washington’s Archbishop Carroll High, he played in three consecutive city championships, between 1958 and 1960, the year he graduated.
-He then enrolled at Providence College in Rhode Island, graduating with a bachelor’s degree in Economics in 1964.
-He was also name All-American and was the college’s all-time leader in points and field goal percentage.
+Standing 6-foot-6 at age 13, Thompson sharpened his playing skills during after-school competition on Washington’s Anacostia-area playgrounds and the Police Boy’s Club #2, which spawned several NBA stars.
+As star center for Washington’s Archbishop Carroll High, he played in three consecutive city championships, between 1958 and 1960, the year he graduated.
+He then enrolled at Providence College in Rhode Island, graduating with a bachelor’s degree in economics in 1964.
+He was named All-American and was also the college’s all-time leader in points and field goal percentage.

-Thompson, now 6’10” and 270 pounds, was picked by the Boston Celtics in the 1964 NBA Draft, backing up Bill Russell, between 1964 and 1966.
-He married his high school sweetheart, Gwendolyn, in 1965 and left the NBA in 1966 to coach and mentor young athletes.
+At 6’10” and 270 pounds, Thompson was picked by the Boston Celtics in the 1964 NBA Draft and was a back-up center for Bill Russell between 1964 and 1966.
+In 1965, he married his high school sweetheart, Gwendolyn Twitty, and left the NBA to coach and mentor young athletes in 1966.
 His first head coach position was at Washington, D.C.’s St. Anthony High School where his teams compiled a 122-28 record, between 1966 and 1972, before he was hired at Georgetown University.
-In 1988, Thompson was head coach of the Bronze-medal-winning, USA Men’s Basketball Olympic Team.
+In 1988, Thompson was head coach of the bronze-medal-winning, USA Men’s Basketball Olympic Team.